nicheProgramming/ticTactToeOnePlayer/README.md

 # ticTactToeOneplayer
-A one player tic tac toe game.
-Randomize bot placement
+A single player tic tac toe game created as a programming class assignment.
+The bot randomly select a quare after your turn.